BZIvanov/Learning-Algebra/Algebra1/README.md

 - Product and power rules for exponents
 - Integer exponents and the quotient rule
 - Scientific notation
+- Polynomials
+  - Examples
+    - Polynomials
+    - Non-polynomials
+  - Rules
+    - Standard form
   - Adding and subtracting polynomials
+    - Solving polynomials
   - Multiplying polynomials
     - FOIL
     - Special products
+      - Square of a binomial
+      - Difference of squares
+      - Cube of a binomial
+    - Solving polynomials
   - Dividing polynomials
     - Divide polynomial by a mononomial
     - Dividing polynomial by polynomial
     - Dividing polynomials with missing terms
 - GCF (Greatest Common Factor)
   - GCF with variables
   - Factoring out the GCF